 Bonus is an amount granted and paid to an employee for his industry and loyalty which contributed to the success of the employer’s business and made possible the realization of profits.
 It is an act of generosity granted by an enlightened employer to spur the employee to greater efforts for the success of the business and realization of bigger profits.
 The granting of a bonus is a management prerogative, something given in addition to what is ordinarily received by or strictly due the recipient.
 Thus, a bonus is not a demandable and enforceable obligation, except when it is made part of the wage, salary or compensation of the employee.

-When you chose to become self employed or a freelancer, you’ve practically waived your rights of the Government mandated benefits such as 13th month pay, health insurance and other perks that comes with being an employee.
-The question whether to ask your clients for these benefits is something you can negotiate but not demand.
-Sometimes, you won’t even have to ask.
+When you chose to become self-employed or a freelancer, you've practically waived your rights of the Government mandated benefits such as 13th month pay, health insurance, and other perks that come with being an employee.
+The question of whether to ask your clients for these benefits is something you can negotiate but not demand.
+Sometimes, you won't even have to ask.
 As long as you do your job and perform your best, the rewards will come naturally and sometimes voluntarily.